DivyaDily/Digital-Talent-Management-System/README.md

 # Digital-Talent-Management-System
 TalentGrid is a robust, full-stack web application designed to streamline the lifecycle of talent management within a digital ecosystem.
 Built on the MERN stack (MongoDB, Express.js, React, Node.js), it provides an organized "grid-based" approach to tracking progress, managing tasks, and optimizing human resource allocation.
-# Sprint 1: Foundation & Brand Identity
+# Sprint 1: Foundation & Authentication
 Status: Completed ✅

 The primary focus of Sprint 1 was to establish the core technical architecture and the visual language of the application.